black-studio/black-studio-tinymce-widget/README.md

 ### How to customize widget appearance ###

 The appearance of widgets in the frontend depends on both CSS and HTML.
-This plugin does not insert any additional CSS to your website frontend, so if you need to customize the styling you'll have to do at theme level, or you have to insert explicitely insert `<style>` in your widget using the the Text / HTML mode (this option is not recommended though).
+This plugin does not insert any additional CSS to your website frontend, so if you need to customize the styling, you'll have to do at theme level, or you have to insert explicitely `<style>` tags in your widget using the the Text / HTML mode (this option is not recommended though).
 As for the HTML, most of the markup is controlled by WordPress and by the theme.
 The HTML output of a widget includes the following parts: